ppernot/ReactorUI/docs/2-model.md

                 iterate at 3.
         ```

+* `Simplify` offers options to reduce the initial reaction scheme:

+    + `Remove ions !` enables to keep a purely neutral network.
+This can be
+    used to estimate the impact of ions chemistry on neutral species...

+    + `Species to remove` enables to enter a list of comma separated
+    species names.
+All the reactions in which the species participate,
+    either as reactants or products, are removed from the scheme.

+    + `Dummify sinks !` transforms all loss-less species, if any, into a
+    dummy 'Products' species.
+Other dummy species are not affected.
+This
+    has no impact on the reactions scheme.

 * `Network` presents a zoomable and active graphical view of the network.
 Two controls are available: